atsaloli/cicd/02_42-deploying-to-stage-via-ssh.md

 #### Deploying to Stage (via SSH)

-Run the following pipeline to test (with phpunit in a Docker container) and (if successful), deploy to Stage (with rsync push from a Shell executor).
+Run the following pipeline to test (with phpunit in a Docker container) and (if successful), deploy to Stage (with scp push from a Shell executor).

 ```yaml
 test: